Seychelles

 COORDINATION

-NMIRF includes/coordinates with focal points under the UN Convention on the Rights of Persons with Disabilities and Gender Equality Mechanism focal points.
+The national mechanism includes/coordinates with focal points under the UN Convention on the Rights of Persons with Disabilities and Gender Equality Mechanism focal points.
 Workshops (such as the inaugural meeting) serve as initial training, with the new system now assigning reporting duties directly to relevant Ministries, Departments, and Agencies (MDAs).

-Linkages with the 2030 Agenda and its Sustainable Development Goals The NMIRF’s work links to the 2030 Agenda for Sustainable Development through initiatives such as promoting human rights education.
+The NMIRF’s work links to the 2030 Agenda for Sustainable Development through initiatives such as promoting human rights education.
 The Ministry of Education has shown renewed commitment to a holistic approach that engages teachers, students, parents, and the wider community in advancing both human rights and sustainable development goals.

-CONSULTATION The NMIRF engages with civil society and other stakeholders, mainly by connecting with industry professionals who share their experiences, challenges, and recommendations to strengthen development and human rights practices.
+The NMIRF engages with civil society and other stakeholders, mainly by connecting with industry professionals who share their experiences, challenges, and recommendations to strengthen development and human rights practices.

 Follow up and implementation

-Seychelles has not yet developed specific national human rights action or implementation plans, nor monitoring matrices related to treaty body examinations or the UPR.
+Seychelles has not yet developed any specific national human rights action or implementation plan, nor monitoring matrices related to treaty body examinations or the UPR.
 The Seychelles government has received training support from the Commonwealth and the UN to strengthen the NMIRF and facilitate reporting.
 A key need identified is the development of a practical guide to treaty reporting, aimed at enhancing domestic human rights law and improving engagement with international mechanisms.

 Contact information